backstage/backstage/docs/plugins/plugin-development.md

+---
+id: plugin-development
-# Plugin Development in Backstage
+title: Plugin Development in Backstage
+---

 Backstage plugins provide features to a Backstage App.